smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    M240 Z129.2   ; sets the max Z height to 129.2

    M240          ; returns the max z height from the EEPROM
-## 1.d New Supported Standard M Codes
+## 1.e New Supported Standard M Codes
-These M codes have been added since the Eaglemoss originals
+These M codes have been added since the official Eaglemoss firmware release.
 ### M260 - i2c Send Data - Since 2017/08/04
    #### Usage
    Buffer and send data over the i2c bus.
 Use A to set the address from 0-127.
 Add up to 32 bytes to the buffer with each B. Send and reset the buffer with S. Pinched from Marlin 1.1.x